cschatz/all-your-base-bot/README.md

 ## Configuration

-Before running the bot, copy the `ayb.skeleton.ini` file into a new file named `ayb.ini`.
+Before running the bot, copy the `ayb-skeleton.ini` file into a new file named `ayb.ini`.
 Fill in each entry with real values, including your Discord bot token and the path to the FFmpeg executable you downloaded.